69b69t/gpu-texture-finder/README.md

 # gpu-texture-finder
 finds texture rotation patterns with cuda

-supports rotation, 1.12, and possibly bedrock if the stars align
+supports rotation, 1.12, and bedrock if you know how do code a little